dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **vc** - *\[Editor: define how W3C Verifiable Credentials {{W3C VC}} can be requested.]*

-## Read Authorization {#ReadAuthZ}
+## Read Access {#ReadAccess}

-The Client acquires and refreshes an Authorization by doing an HTTP GET to the corresponding AZ URI.
+The GC acquires and refreshes an Access by doing an HTTP GET to the corresponding Access URI.

-The GS MUST respond with a Authorization JSON document {{AuthorizationJSON}}, or one of the following errors:
+The GS MUST respond with a Access JSON document {{AccessJSON}}, or one of the following errors:

 + TBD